imranhsayed/react-workshop/README.md

 To checkout all branches run: `git branch --all`.
 To checkout individual branch run: `git checkout <branch name>`.
 From there on you should be good.

-## Branch Name: 01-create-react-app
+## Branch Name: 02-get-derived-state-from-props
-### Branch Description: Set up React using create-react-app
+### Branch Description:
+Example for component lifecycle method getDerivedStateFromProps

 ## Installation